peteroupc/peteroupc.github.io/sampling.md

     - Let $D$ be the set of allowed values for $\lambda$.
 Thus, $D$ is either the closed unit interval or a subset thereof.
     - A sequential unbiased estimator exists if and only if $f$ is everywhere 0, everywhere 1, or continuous and polynomially bounded on $D$ (Keane and O'Brien 1994)[^14].
         - The estimator can be nonrandomized whenever $D$ contains neither 0 nor 1 (Keane and O'Brien 1994)[^14].
 See [**this section**](https://peteroupc.github.io/bernsupp.html#Which_functions_don_t_require_outside_randomness_to_simulate) for results when $\lambda$ is allowed to be 0 or 1 (the coin can show heads every time or tails every time).
-    - A fixed-size unbiased estimator exists if and only if $f$ is a polynomial of degree $n$ with $n+1$ Bernstein coefficients in the closed unit interval, where $n$ is the number of inputs taken (Goyal and Sigman 2012)[^15].
+    - A fixed-size unbiased estimator exists if and only if $f$ is writable as a polynomial of degree $n$ with $n+1$ Bernstein coefficients in the closed unit interval, where $n$ is the number of inputs taken (Goyal and Sigman 2012)[^15].
     - Perhaps it is true that an asymptotically unbiased estimator exists if and only if there are polynomials $p_1, p_2, ...$ that converge pointwise to $f$ on $D$ (that is, for each $\lambda$ in $D$, $p_n(\lambda)$ approaches $f(\lambda)$ as $n$ increases), and the polynomials' Bernstein coefficients lie in the closed unit interval (see also Singh (1964)[^12]).

 There are also two other results on the existence of fixed-sample and asymptotically unbiased estimators, but they are relatively hard to translate to this problem in a simple way: Liu and Brown (1993)[^16], Hirano and Porter (2012)[^17].
+Other results include Gajek (1995)[^19] (which has a result on building unbiased estimators from asymptotically unbiased ones), Rychlik (1995)[^20].

 In a result closely related to the sampling problem, given a stream of independent random variates each distributed as $\varphi$ with probability $\lambda$ or as $Q$ otherwise (where $\varphi$ and $Q$ are probability distributions, $\varphi$ and $\lambda$ are known, and $Q$ is unknown), there is no way in general to generate a variate distributed as $Q$, even if values from $Q$ and $\varphi$ must come from the same set of numbers [^18].

+<a id=Question></a>

+### Question

+For any case of the sampling problem, suppose the number of input values taken is random.
+Do more sequential unbiased estimators exist if the number of inputs is allowed to depend on previously taken inputs than not?

 <a id=Notes></a>